Перейти до вмісту

 If you cannot explain those four signals together, you do not actually understand the run yet.

 Deploying a PPO training job is infrastructure-intensive.
 It requires loading four separate models into GPU memory simultaneously: the Active Policy model, the Active Value model (a critic used to estimate advantages), the Frozen Reference model, and the Frozen Reward model.
-In a modern Kubernetes v1.35 environment, this often requires careful distributed orchestration on multi-GPU worker nodes.
+In a modern Kubernetes environment, this often demands careful distributed orchestration on multi-GPU worker nodes, with attention to the scoring bottleneck: if the policy generates trajectories across many GPUs but the RM runs on a single node, the scoring step becomes the dominant latency in the training loop.

 Stop and think: If the KL penalty coefficient (beta) is set too high during PPO training, what will happen to the alignment process?
 How will the model’s behavior change compared to its initial SFT state?